enr/dockerfiles/README.md

 - **webchecks**: image with web checks tools (such as `psi`, `tmi`, `dnc`)

 - **ansible**: Ansible configuration management tool on Alpine Linux

+Having Dockerfiles for different applications, I'm using app agnostic tags (ie 1, 2 and so on).